For Beginners: How to Add Worker Nodes to Home K8s

 Conclusion

-So, the Kubernetes cluster is successfully (?) completed. kubeadm’s JOIN was surprisingly simple, and I was surprised that I could add nodes much smoother than expected.
+So, the Kubernetes cluster is (successfully?) complete. kubeadm’s JOIN was surprisingly simple, and I was genuinely surprised at how smoothly the node got added — much easier than I expected.